All Episodes

 Okay, what now?

-What what don't Al Gore's not gonna fire anybody.
+Al Gore's not going to fire anybody.

 And it took a lot of time to find out what the glitch was.

-Took a lot we had to log every time we tried it, and we tried it a bunch of times on purpose, knowing it would fail, creating logs of what was going on.
+We tried it a bunch of times on purpose, knowing it would fail, creating logs of what was going on.

-Anyway, um, ladies and gentlemen, as you know, the controversy continues to rage in the Democrat Party over the makeup of the ticket.
+Anyway, ladies and gentlemen, as you know, the controversy continues to rage in the Democrat Party over the makeup of the ticket.

-Hillary number two with no chance of becoming number one.
+Hillary, number two, with no chance of becoming number one.

 By the way, Hillary has a graceful out now.